 Barceloneta Beach

 Today is a free day to explore Barcelona any way you'd like!
-This enchanting, creative, and much-loved city offers plenty of options from cultural sightseeing to gastronomy tours.
-If you haven't experienced them yet, you'll likely want to check out notable attractions such as Park Guëll, Casa Milà, Casa Batllò, the Picasso Museum, Las Ramblas, La Boqueria market, Camp Nou football stadium, the Gothic Quarter, and Tibidabo amusement park.
+This enchanting, creative, and much-loved city offers plenty of options, from cultural sightseeing to gastronomy tours.
+If you haven't experienced them yet, you'll likely want to check out notable attractions such as Park Guëll, Casa Milà, Casa Batllò, the Picasso Museum, Las Ramblas, La Boqueria, Camp Nou Stadium, the Gothic Quarter, and Tibidabo amusement park.

-If you're looking for a nature break, head to Barceloneta Beach situated against the deep blue Mediterranean sea where sun-drenched beaches create a pretty setting for a lazy day on the sand.
-There are also jogging and biking paths work up a sweat, or you can take a long leisurely stroll followed by a refreshing dip.
-Vendors on the beach offer kayaking, stand-up paddleboarding, and a range of sunset cruises options.
+If you're looking for a nature break, head to Barceloneta Beach, situated against the deep blue Mediterranean Sea, where sun-drenched beaches create a pretty setting for a lazy day on the sand.
+There are also jogging and biking paths that work up a sweat, or you can take a long leisurely stroll followed by a refreshing dip.
+Vendors on the beach offer kayaking, standup paddleboarding, and a range of sunset cruise options.
 Alternatively, head to Barcelona's surrounding mountains for a range of hiking and biking trails with spectacular views.

 Day 10: Depart Barcelona